 Before we move on from the subject of hashtags, you could think about running a #hashtag photo competition where you ask your fans to upload their photos alongside the competition-specific hashtag.
 You could then offer a prize to the picture with the most likes by a certain date.

-As you can also see from the screenshot above, I make sure that all my Instagram posts are branded with The Trainers Training Company colours and logo.
-This ensures consistency across all platforms and helps to make followers familiar with my brand, so they can spot it in a crowd.
+As you can also see from the screenshot above, I make sure that all my Instagram posts are branded with The Trainers Training Company or Trainer Talk colours and logo.
+This ensures consistency across all platforms and helps to make followers familiar with my brand so they can spot it in a crowd.

 Engaging with followers

-Because Instagram is such an interactive platform, I always try to make time to look at what my fans are posting and commenting on or liking their posts.
-If someone posts about your brand – for example, a picture from a training day you’re running – you could ask their permission to share the picture on Facebook or Twitter, or even to embed it in a page on your website.
+Because Instagram is such an interactive platform, I always try to make time to look at what my fans are posting and comment on or like their posts.
+If someone posts about your brand – for example, a picture from a training day you’re running – you could ask their permission to share the picture on social media or even to embed it in a page on your website.

 Also, if someone takes the time to comment on one of your Instagram posts, always try to take a moment to reply.
 You can mention your followers by using @inserttheirusername to tag someone in the same way as you would on Twitter or Facebook.